UNDP-Data/geohub/documentation/docs/data/search_datasets_table.md

 ---
-title: Searching datasets from Datasets page
+title: Searching datasets on Datasets page
 ---

 # Searching datasets from Datasets page

---

 In this section, you will learn how to search datasets on _Datasets_ page.